younjiwoo/tunely/README.md

 ## Getting Started

 1. Fork and clone this repository, and `cd` into your local copy.
-1. Run `npm install`, which will:
-  * install back-end packages from package.json
+1. Run `npm install`, which will install back-end packages from `package.json`.
 1. Start the server with `node server.js`, `npm start`, or `nodemon`.
 1. View the site at `localhost:3000`.
-1. Read the rest of this readme, then continue to Sprint 1.
+1. Read the rest of this readme, then continue to Sprint 0.

 ## Workflow

 You'll complete this lab in rotating pairs!
 This is a challenging project, so remember the teamwork strategies you've built up recently.

 One person will drive, and the other will navigate.
-The driver should fork and clone this repo.

-At intervals, navigators will switch to work with a new driver.
+The driver should fork and clone this repo, and is the one with their hands on the computer; the navigator is directing the driver in where to write code and what code to write.
+At intervals, you should switch roles: the driver should become the navigator, and the navigator should become the driver.

+Later in the day, we will switch partners, so you get the experience of pair programming with more than one person.
 After switching, discuss your recent work.
 Start back from the point where you last **both** felt comfortable.

-Later, we'll switch roles so navigators become drivers to continue the process!

 ## Sprints